jeffrysteven/jeffrysteven/README.md

 ## About Me

 I'm a software engineer who is passionate about making web.
-Some technologies I enjoy working with include Node.JS, ReactJS, Angular, Jamstack (JavaScript, APIs + Markup) and GraphQL.
+Some technologies I enjoy working with include Node.JS, React.JS, Angular, Jamstack (JavaScript, APIs + Markup) and GraphQL.

 #### 📫 How to reach me:
 ```javascript